Peaches Golding

 Lois Patricia Golding OBE CStJ, commonly known as Peaches Golding (born 1953), is an American-British business executive, administrator, and former academic who is Lord-Lieutenant of the County and City of Bristol.
 On her 2010 appointment as High Sheriff of Bristol, she was the second Black person and the first Black woman to hold the position.
-She was appointed Honorary Captain of the Royal Naval Reserves in June 2020.
+She was appointed Honorary Captain of the Royal Naval Reserve in June 2020.

 Early life and education

 Peaches Golding was born Lois Patricia Hauser on 13 December 1953, in Spartanburg, South Carolina, US, one of two daughters of Charlie Brady Hauser and his wife Lois Elizabeth Brown.
 Her father was an educator who won a settlement of $2000 from the Atlantic Greyhound Bus Company in 1947 after having been arrested for refusing to move to the back of a bus, eight years before that of Rosa Parks.
 He had served in the US Army during World War II and later for two terms in the North Carolina General Assembly in the early 1980s.

 Golding was educated at Richard J. Reynolds High School, Winston-Salem, North Carolina, where she earned second place in a talent competition in 1970, performing Liszt's Hungarian Rhapsody No. 2.
 In 1971, she attended the Governor's School of North Carolina.
 She then studied biology at the University of North Carolina at Chapel Hill, graduating in 1976.